 Drones are no longer toys for privileged kids, if you know how to shop properly.
 There are helicopters, quadcopters, hexacopters; there are ones with and without cameras, with and without gyroscopes, with and without first-person view.

 A lot of photography and movie companies use drones because they are a lot cheaper than building a rail; many farmers and land surveyors use drones instead of planes because they do not consume nearly as much fuel and do the job just as good, so knowing how to operate a drone can turn into a very necessary and profitable job.
 Not to mention is it a lot of fun.

 In Vancouver, where I live, drones have become so popular, that the law enforcement had to make no-fly zones, and regularly enforce them.
 And in Netherlands cops even use trained eagles to catch unauthorized drones.

 I have two remote control toys: a helicopter and a drone, both have been gifted to me by my friends on my 25th birthday.
-Both are occasionally used to piss off my girlfriend and freak out my dog – I’m not sure who hates them more.
-A friend of mine recently got an FPV version of WLToys V686 (listed below), which we got for “wild” camping, mainly to look for good tenting spots around.
+Both are occasionally used to annoy my girlfriend and to freak out my dog – I'm not sure who hates them more.
+A friend of mine recently got an FPV version of WLToys V686 (listed below), which we got for “wild” camping to look for good tenting spots around.

 But I'm getting ahead of myself.

 A tiny drone that weighs only 14 gr. (~0.5 oz.) allows for a tru portability.
 But don't let the size fool you, it is a normal drone in a fun-sized package.Its remote also serves as a charger.

 This helicopter has built-in 1.3 mp camera, LED lights and a 512 mb micro-SD card as a bonus.